Denver Philharmonic Orchestra and Denver Art Museum announce collaborative concert in advance of world-class Claude Monet exhibition

 The Denver Philharmonic Orchestra (DPO) announced their collaborative event with the Denver Art Museum (DAM): First Impressions: Music & Monet will be on Friday, October 4, 2019, at 7:30 pm at the Antonia Brico Stage at Central Presbyterian Church, 1660 Sherman Street.

 Impressionist works by the famed painter Claude Monet coupled with inspired works of art submitted by local students will be projected on a screen during the performance.
-DAM will announce submission details their website on August 2, 2019.
 Pre-concert, DAM staff members from the Learning & Engagement department at the museum will lead a Monet-themed artmaking activity where concertgoers can create and take home their own paper flowers.

 On this October night, step into the lush French musical landscape inspired by Monet’s luminous artistic style and celebrate the music of the Denver Philharmonic Orchestra featuring pianist Stephanie Cheng.
 Individual tickets to the event start at $25 for adults, seniors are $17, and student tickets are $12.
 Kids 12 and under are free to attend!
 Wine and beer will be available for purchase on concert night.